vanitysys28/hugo-papermod-wiki/Installation.md

 **Note**: You may use ` --branch v7.0` to end of above command if you want to stick to specific release.

-> Updating theme :
+**Updating theme with Method 2** :
->

 > ```bash
 > git submodule update --remote --merge
 > ```

 ### Method 3

-Or you can Download as Zip from Github Page and extract in your themes directory
+You can Download as Zip from Github Page and extract in your themes directory

 Direct Links: